 What specialist services and expertise are available in school/accessed by school?

-- The school links with specialists in other services and accesses specialist support through referrals, after discussion and consent from parents/carers.
-These include health, therapeutic and social care services, as well as any educational support services e.g. educational psychology and behaviour support
+The school links with specialists in other services and accesses specialist support through referrals, after discussion and consent from parents/carers.
+These include health, therapeutic and social care services, as well as any educational support services e.g. educational psychology and behavior support

 Involvement of Parents

 Who can I contact for further information and how can I get involved?